-If none of these are available, advice can be sought from 31:8 (formerly Churches' Child Protection Advisory Service (CCPAS)) and KCC Adult Social Services.
+If none of these are available, advice can be sought from 31:8 and KCC Adult Social Services.
 Contact details are on page 1

 Suspicions must not be discussed with anyone other than those nominated above.

 A written record of the concerns should be made at the earliest opportunity and kept in a secure place before being passed to a DSL or Deputy DSL or delegated trustee.